jpwol/todo/README.md

 #### Linux

-Either clone the [cJSON](https://github.com/DaveGamble/cJSON) repository and build it, or retreive it from your distobution's package manager. cJSON has documentation on building for Linux on the repository page.
+Either clone the [cJSON](https://github.com/DaveGamble/cJSON) repository and build it, or retreive it from your distrobution's package manager. cJSON has documentation on building for Linux on the repository page.
 For retrieving from a package manager:

 <details>